junkfix/config-editor-card/README.md

 Configuration > Dashboards > + Add dashboard

-create a new tab in panel mode and add the card
+create a new tab in panel mode and add the card [more info](https://github.com/htmltiger/config-editor-card/issues/29)
 ```yaml
 type: custom:config-editor-card
 ```